 There are several reasons why you might have an inverted nipple:

 For females, it could be caused due to the breast duct, also known as the milk duct, being too short.
 Another common reason for inverted nipples is the tightening of the duct’s tissue.
 This is because the traction is disproportionate between the tissue and the smooth muscle which keeps the nipple erect.
 Additionally, there could also be too much connective tissue in the nipple.
 Finally, there could be many other natural causes of an inverted nipple.
 It could be down to genetics, lactation, pregnancy or it could even be caused by trauma.
 All of the reasons are valid for why you might want inverted nipple correction.

 Patients with a total absence of the nipple or retracted nipples that will not evert by other means are often good candidates.
 Most procedures, such as breast augmentation, can be performed under local anaesthetic and often take less than one hour to perform with patients able to go home shortly after nipple correction surgery.
 There can be some discomfort initially although this usually settles.
 The nipples do swell over the first few weeks and can look very prominent.

-They settle down over the course of the next few months and the final results are usually apparent after 3-6months.
-The biggest downside of nipple correction is that the nipples can flatten over a number of years.
-Usually all the scars soften and fade over a period of months and where the nipple has been created with areola skin the scars are often not visible.
-For women having nipple correction/ creation following reconstruction an areola tattoo is often placed over the scars.
+They settle down over the next few months and the final results are usually apparent after 3-6 months.
+The downside of nipple correction is that the nipples can flatten over several years.
+Usually, all the scars soften and fade over a few months and where the nipple has been created with areola skin the scars are often not visible.
+For women having nipple correction/ creation following reconstruction, an areola tattoo is often placed over the scars.